UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Bug fix

-De0tails: Fixed bug where newly created VMs on vCloud Director 9.7 cannot be added to a snapshot backup policy.
+Details: Fixed bug where newly created VMs on vCloud Director 9.7 cannot be added to a snapshot backup policy.

 ## Release 1.111.0